rei/rei-cedar-docs/docs/components/filmstrip/README.md

 - Ensure all on-screen and touch target areas are at least 44 by 44 pixels

 - Include a skip link for keyboard and screen reading users to skip the filmstrip

-**Should**

 ### 2. Header and subheader (optional and customizable)

 The header is a recommended element for many filmstrip use cases to prime the user on the content that is within the filmstrip.
 A subheader can be used if more information is needed to understand the content within the filmstrip.

+**Should**
+ - Be short, informative and directly related to the content within the filmstrip

 ### 3. Content Blocks (customizable)

 Content blocks can include any type of content such as images, product tiles, videos, gifs or cards.
 You can have 3-6 content blocks shown in a filmstrip at a time.
 Generally, the less content blocks a filmstrip has in a view, the greater the focus is on each content block in the filmstrip and the greater the filmstrip's general visual hierarchy is on the page.
 Choose the number of content blocks which corresponds with each individual content's importance and the importance that the filstrip has on the page as a whole.

 On an X-axis, filmstrips items are linear and ordered, they start at item1 and end at item(n).

 **Must**
 - Be a set of like content.
-For example, a filmstrip with images should only show images while a filmstrip with videos should only show videos within its content blocks.
+For example, a filmstrip with images should only show images while a filmstrip with videos should only show videos within its content blocks

 ### 4. Pagination Controls (optional)